saad9797/Automated-Assignment-Grader/README.md

-Notes
+📌 Notes

 Output: grading_report.json shows scores and feedback for each question.
 Customization: Edit demo3.json to add questions, keywords, or change scoring rules.
 Help: If stuck, check logs in Command Prompt or share grading_report.json.

 Happy grading!
-This tool makes marking assignments fast Run it and check the results in grading_report.json!
+This tool makes marking assignments fast and fair.
+Run it and check the results in grading_report.json! 🎉